dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 - The leaseholders are local to reader and writers within the datacenter.
 - The leaseholder migration among the datacenters is minimized by using the [partitioning feature](partitioning.html).
 - Whether the application is designed to use the [partitioning feature](partitioning.html) or not.
+- Every datacenter has three or more nodes.
 - The `--locality` flag must be set properly on each node to enable [follow-the-workload](demo-follow-the-workload.html).

 Before you select a candidate pattern for your cluster, use the following broad patterns as a starting point and consider trade-offs.